-And now, here now are the Top Five Passport Denial Reasons, beginning with the most common mistake:
+And now, here are the top 5 reasons for passport denial, beginning with the most common mistake.

-A passport photograph is not just any old photograph; it is a biometric photo, clearly showing the details of your face.
-It must meet the official U.S. passport photo specifications, which means it must be a certain size and shape and format.
-It must be properly illuminated and exposed with good color and contrast, and properly printed on high-quality photo paper without streaks, smears or blobs.
+A passport photograph is not just any photograph; it is a biometric photo, clearly showing the details of your face.
+The picture must meet the official U.S. passport photo specifications, which means it must be a certain size, shape, and format.

 Needless to say, if your eyes are closed or if your face is covered in any way—such as if you are wearing a hat or eyeglasses—then your photograph will be deemed unacceptable.

-When documentation is missing, your application is put on HOLD and you’ll have 90 (ninety) days to provide the missing information.
-If anything is left blank on your application, the application will not be accepted by the passport agency or the State Department.
+When documentation is missing, the U.S. passport application is put on HOLD and applicants will have 90 (ninety) days to complete the information.
+If anything is left blank on your application, it will not be accepted by the passport agency or the U.S. State Department.

-You have to submit good, high-quality photocopies of all your supporting documents, such as your naturalization certificate, driver’s license and name change decree.
-Your passport acceptance office (post office or county clerk’s office, for example) will inspect the originals and give them back to you, but the photocopies are theirs to keep.
+U.S. citizens must submit high-quality photocopies of all supporting documents.
+A passport acceptance office (post office or county clerk’s office, for example) will inspect the originals and give them back to you, but the photocopies are theirs to keep.
 The copies get forwarded to the Department of State with the rest of your application.
-(NOTE: if you are renewing an existing passport, you must provide a color photocopy of the old or expired passport, but the current passport itself will also be sent to the State Department for canceling.
-It will be given back to you when you get your new passport.)

 Please show up at the passport acceptance office with your photocopies already made.
 Do not plan on making copies in the post office—this will only lead to grief.
 And if your birth certificate says “DO NOT COPY,” just ignore it: you’re allowed to photocopy your own birth certificate, especially for federal passport purposes.

-The passport acceptance office then mails your completed application, along with your check for the exact amount, to the US Department of State.
-The passport acceptance office charges an additional $35 execution fee, by the way, which is paid separately.
+The passport acceptance office then mails your completed application, along with your check for the exact amount, to the U.S. Department of State.
+The passport acceptance office charges an additional $35 execution fee that is paid separately.
 The acceptance office probably accepts cash, credit cards and debit cards in addition to checks.
-And don’t forget you also need to pay the postage for mailing the application.
+And remember you also need to pay the postage for mailing the application.

 What happens if my passport application is rejected?